Configuration Explanation

 enabled: false

 Whether to enable the temporal console UI.
 It is disabled by default.
 Due to OAuth settings, if the UI is enabled by default and the Casdoor service is not ready, the entire Temporal service will fail to function.
-Therefore, if you want to enable this service, please ensure that your Casdoor service is ready (i.e., accessible via Ingress).
+Therefore, if you want to enable this service, please ensure that your Casdoor service is ready (i.e., accessible via gateway API).

 11.9.2 Other Configuration